Baptisms and Thanksgivings explained...

 You are also encouraged to attend some church services and the first Sunday is recommended so that you can see another baptism taking place, and/or the third Sunday that is particularly geared for families and children.

-To make arrangements, you can call in at the church on any Tuesday evening between 7 & when the Vicar is available to answer questions and supply you with information, application form, etc. Or it may be possible to make provisional arrangements over the phone, please telephone the Vicarage.
+To make arrangements, you can call in at the church on any Tuesday evening between 7 & 8pm when the Vicar is available to answer questions and supply you with information, application form, etc. Or it may be possible to make provisional arrangements over the phone by calling the Vicar on 01322 220561.